conficient/ftpclient/README.md

 ## Source
 I have done a straight port for now.
-The project is *very* old and originally targetted only .NET Framework 2.0.
+The project is *very* old and originally targeted only .NET Framework 2.0.

 ## Usage